The DNA of something. The Essence of something. The Heart. The Soul. The Why. That which the “whole” is derived from. By

 “The fundamental and distinctive characteristics or qualities of someone or something, especially when regarded as unchangeable.”

-I think of it like an origin story for a person or a company.
+I think of it as an origin story for a person or a company.
 How and why something came to be and what it is now for.
-The root ingredients or starting point, might come from a mix of emotion and adversity.
+The root ingredients or starting point might come from a mix of emotion and adversity.
 We might hear words like “grit” and “change through innovation.”
 However you want to think of it, whatever it is for a brand, the DNA can be identified and so well defined that everyone at every level knows what it is and can easily talk about it.
 When the DNA or “story” is defined in this way, it can be better realized and actualized by others.
 Everyone- from a summer intern to an executive or most public face of the organization knows the story.
 You could tap any of them on the shoulder and they could tell it to you.
 They can say it in an elevator ride up to the 7th floor or the 32nd.
 They could tell it over a quick drink, or through extended conversation.
 If they all know the story, and why it is, they can better sell it and spread the word about it.
 It doesn’t even matter if they agree with the story, they should still know it.
 Those that do might become living, breathing examples of it.
 Disciples and even evangelical about it.
 They’ll help tell the story the way good stories are retold.

 “The DNA is the first thing and the last thing.”